Canon RP vs Olympus E-M1 II

 |Olympus E-M1||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Olympus E-M1|

 |Panasonic G9||Y||stereo||mono||Y||Y||full||3.0||Y||-||Y||Panasonic G9|

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the Canon RP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon RP and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the Canon RP does not have a direct predecessor.
+The Canon RP is a recent model that features in the current product line-up of Canon.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.